Tyler Herro: 2023–2025: First All-Star appearance and Three-Point contest champion

 By mid-January, Herro was "not only been the Heat’s most available player this season, he’s also been the team’s most reliable and best source of offense" while averaging his best season to date according to the Miami Herald.
 On January 30, 2025, Herro was named as a reserve player for the 2025 NBA All-Star Game, his first selection.
-On February 15, Herro won the NBA Three-Point contest in San Francisco, defeating Buddy Hield and Darius Garland in the final round.
+On February 15, Herro won the NBA Three-Point Contest in San Francisco, defeating Buddy Hield and Darius Garland in the final round.
 With the departure of Jimmy Butler in February 2025, Herro was seen as the most probable successor to leading the team through the post-season.
 On April 1, Herro recorded 25 points and nine assists in a 124–103 win over the Boston Celtics.

 On April 16, Herro scored 38 points, the most ever scored by a single Heat player in a play-in game, during a 109–90 win over the Chicago Bulls.
 On April 18, Herro scored 30 points, including two three-pointers in overtime, during a 123–114 win against the Atlanta Hawks in the play-in.
 The win allowed the Heat to become the first tenth seed team to clinch a playoff appearance.
 On April 23, in game 2 of the first round of the playoffs, Herro scored 33 points in a 112–121 loss against the Cleveland Cavaliers.
 Herro scored only four points on 1-of-10 shooting in a 138–83 blowout loss to the Cavaliers in game 4, completing the four-game sweep and eliminating the Heat.

+2025–2026: Surgery and return

 On September 19, 2025, Herro underwent surgery to alleviate posterior impingement syndrome in his left ankle, and was ruled out for the beginning of the 2025–26 NBA season.
+He made his season debut in a 106–102 victory over the Dallas Mavericks on November 24, recording 24 points on 12-of-18 shooting.
+On March 9, 2026, Herro was named the NBA Eastern Conference Player of the Week for the second time in his career for Week 20 (March 2–8) of the season after leading the Miami Heat to a 4–0 record while averaging 26.3 points, 5.5 rebounds and 4.8 assists during the week.

+Milwaukee Bucks (2026–present)

+On July 6, 2026, Herro alongside Jaime Jaquez Jr., Kasparas Jakučionis, Kel'el Ware, the rights to Nate Ament and four more future draft picks was traded to the Milwaukee Bucks in exchange for Giannis Antetokounmpo and Bobby Portis.